- Content hierarchy and layouts for great e-shops

 In addition to the navigation menu, search is one of the most critical navigation elements.
 Users are more likely to search for the desired items if they know that an online store offers the product or category they are looking for.

 Our study shows that approximately 30% of users leave a website or online store if they don’t find what they are looking for.
-Whether the user prefers the search or the navigation menu depends on various factors.
-However, the primary role is played by the already mentioned type of user who comes to the site and the segments that e-shops are focused on.
+The users choose between a search and navigation menu depending on various factors, with the pivotal ones being the already mentioned types of users and their intent, and the product segments that e-shops belong to.

 The second common problem is that it is impossible to filter the products found on the results page or that the available filters are limited.
 This means that the search cannot work with the faceted filters, and the user has to search through the results instead of being able to filter the products according to their preferences.